-- Fan
+- 1. Fan

-- Computer, printer
+- 2. Computer, printer

-- Iron
+- 3. Iron

-- Electric blanket
+- 4. Electric blanket

-- Hair dryer, curling iron, etc.
+- 5. Hair dryer, curling iron, etc.

+- 6. Stereo

+- 7. Small microwave

+- 8. TV, video game units

+- 9. Personal lamps (no halogen bulbs)

-- Refrigerator (models 2-4 cubic feet in size with electrical requirements of 0.5-3 amps, 120 volts AC only)
+- 10. Refrigerator (models 2-4 cubic feet in size with electrical requirements of 0.5-3 amps, 120 volts AC only)

-- The only type of extension cord that may be used is a power strip with a breaker switch.
-Each resident is only allowed 1 power strip per electrical outlet.
+- 11. The only type of extension cord that may be used is a power strip with a breaker switch.
+Only one (1) power strip is allowed per electrical outlet.

-The residence hall rooms do not have the electrical capacity to handle duplicate appliances.
+^{}The residence hall rooms do not have the electrical capacity to handle duplicate appliances.
 To avoid circuit overload, we encourage roommates to share appliances.

-For safety reasons the Director of Residence Life has the authority to determine if items not listed are a safety hazard.
+For safety reasons the Assistant Director of Residence Life and/or the Director of Environmental Health & Safety has the authority to determine if items not listed are a safety hazard.